-All Kalamazoo College students do a Senior Individualized Project (SIP) as part of their college graduation requirement.
+All Kalamazoo College students do a Senior Integrated Project (SIP) as part of their college graduation requirement.
 While it is not required that the SIP be conducted in the major, most biology majors elect to do their SIP in biology.
 The Biology Department strongly recommends that students consider doing a SIP in biology if they plan to continue with biology-related work/studies after graduating college.
 Current Kalamazoo College Biology majors can find more information on Moodle.

 Archive of biology SIP theses and poster presentations (searchable; abstracts available to public)